TelecomTS: A Multi-Modal Observability Dataset for Time Series and Language Analysis

-By benchmarking foundation time series models, language models, reasoning models, and lightweight time series baselines on \name, we demonstrate that state-of-the-art approaches consistently struggle with the abrupt, noisy, and high-variance dynamics of this observability data.
-These challenges manifest as elevated false positives in anomaly detection, misdiagnosed root causes, and poor performance on time series Q\&A tasks.
-Our experiments further underscore the pivotal role of preserving covariates’ absolute scale in improving downstream task performance, highlighting the need for developing time series foundation models that explicitly accommodate scale information to achieve superior performance in practical observability applications.
+By benchmarking time series models, language models, reasoning models, and multi-modal models on \name, we show that state-of-the-art approaches consistently struggle with the abrupt, noisy, and high-variance dynamics characteristic of observability data.
+These challenges manifest as elevated false-positive rates in anomaly detection, misidentified root causes, and degraded performance on time series question-answering tasks.
+Moreover, our experiments highlight the pivotal role of preserving covariates’ absolute scale in improving downstream task performance, underscoring the need for time series models that explicitly account for scale information to achieve robust performance in real-world observability applications.